 MTH 105.
-CALCULUS FOR LIFE, MANAGERIAL, AND SOCIAL SCIENCES I FO
+CALCULUS FOR LIFE SCIENCES I

 Topics include: algebra review, limits, differentiation, and integration.
 Not open to students with credits in Mth 111.
-Prerequisites: Mth 100 or at least three years of secondary school mathematics, including Geometry and Algebra II.
+Prerequisites: Student must have completed Mth 100 or meet department of Mathematics and Computer Science placement criteria.

 MTH 106.
-CALCULUS FOR LIFE, MANAGERIAL, AND SOCIAL SCIENCES II
+CALCULUS FOR LIFE SCIENCES II